foundev/foundev.github.io/_posts/2009-08-07-windsor-style-convention-over-configuration-in-structuremap.md

 ---
-title: Windsor style convention over configuration in StructureMap
 layout: post
 ---
+<h1>Windsor style convention over configuration in StructureMap</h1>
 So I was trying to get my&#160; BDD project <a href="https://github.com/rssvihla/specmaker/tree/master" target="_blank">SpecMaker</a> working on Mono only to find out&#160; my usual IoC container of choice <a href="http://www.castleproject.org/container/index.html" target="_blank">Castle Windsor</a> does not play nice.&#160; <a href="http://structuremap.sourceforge.net/Default.htm" target="_blank">StructureMap</a> I’ve heard plays nice in Mono, and I know a bunch of people that use it, so I gave it a whirl.

 My original Windsor configuration looked something like this: